Stop Dental Issues Before They Begin

 Gum Health Inspection

-When it comes to your oral health, healthy gums are just as important as healthy teeth.
-Tartar buildup can often lead to gum disease and gum recession, resulting in exposed tooth roots and even tooth loss.
-That’s why our specialists take time to closely examine the condition of your gums before cleaning your teeth.
-If we notice any signs of gum recession or gum disease, we will recommend further treatment to prevent your condition from getting worse.
+Healthy gums are just as important as healthy teeth for maintaining overall oral health.
+Tartar buildup can lead to gum disease and gum recession, which may expose tooth roots and increase the risk of tooth loss.
+That’s why our specialists carefully examine your gums before beginning the cleaning.
+If we notice signs of gum recession or disease, we’ll recommend treatments to stop the progression and protect your oral health.

 Plaque and Tartar Removal